valentindush/hands-on-ML/README.md

-# Movie recommendation model
+# Hands on ML
+ML models inside!

+## Models
-Movie recommendation model using movies and credits datasets
+### Movie recommendation
+A movie recommendation model based on tags (title, overview, cast, crew, keywords, genre and more)